Bar

-RETIREMENT; PRESENT STATUS: In 2009 my friend died and I retired in good standing.
-At Middle Temple my status is now 'Withdrawn Membership' and my category there is 'Non-Practising Barrister' (Middle Temple's Head of Membership's October 10, 2022 letter, 'To whomever it may concern').
+In 2009 I retired in good standing from law practice.
+My status at Middle Temple is now 'Withdrawn Membership' and my category there is 'Non-Practising Barrister' (Middle Temple's Head of Membership's October 10, 2022 letter, 'To whomever it may concern').

-SURNAME CHANGE: I was born, brought up, practised law, and until I retired from the law lived with the surname Astor (my father's choice after WW2).
+I was born, brought up, practised law, and until I retired from the Bar lived with the surname Astor (my father's choice after WW2).
 In 2011, I changed it to Szrabe, a made-up variant of my paternal-paternal ancestral name.
-Dignified, fun, refreshing, venturesome.
-Pronounce it however you like (eg 'Sz' as 'sh', as in the Polish composer-pianist Fryderyk Szopen, of which 'Chopin' is the French spelling).
-Folks with locally unusual names often mutate them to something less conspicuous.
-I've done the opposite.
+Dignified, fun, refreshing.

 Clean conscience